 Do not discriminate against yourself by assuming that cancer leaves you unable to

 work.
 Although cancer treatment leaves some survivors with real physical or mental disabilities,

-many survivors are capable of performing the same duties and activities as they did
+many survivors are able to do the same duties and activities as they did before having

-prior to diagnosis.
-With the help or your medical team, make an honest assessment
+cancer.
+With the help of your medical team, do an honest review of your abilities and

 How to enforce your legal rights